dilettant/thepublicoffice/files/2012-09-01-special-issue-fix.md

 	* will probably travel on the budget of Les Labo, needs to be checked

 * Nilo Gallego

+* Nilo/Arantxa Martinez
 	* nilogallego@gmail.com

-* Arantxa Martinez
 	* araparis@yahoo.com.mx
 	* Nilo and Arantxa will come together.
 As Arantxa had a child just a few days ago, they will be back with an answer about how to organize the trip in mid- or end of September

-* One person from Mugatxoan
+* Blanca + Ion from Mugatxoan

-	* they'll get back to us about who, Blanca or Ion.
-AJ has sent a reminder, but no answer yet.
+* Marijana Cvetcovic 12-17(18)
+marijana.cvetkovic@gmail.com
+Gästlägenhet/Guest apartment in Tanto (via AJ), staying with husband and child.
+400 kr/night
+NB: reimbursment to AJ's parents!

 *Possible participants:*